ahmedraslan28/ecommerce-api/README.md

 ## Database Seeds

 To seed an empty database before running the project you should run `python manage.py seed_db`, this will use the prewritten seeds stored in \
-`store/management/commands` to seed your local database and create a group of products and collections and customers
+`store/management/commands` to seed your local database and create a group of products and collections

 ## API Documentation